astral-sh/ruff/docs/configuration.md

       --target-version <TARGET_VERSION>
           The minimum Python version that should be supported [possible values: py37, py38, py39, py310, py311, py312]
       --preview
-          Enable preview mode; checks will include unstable rules and fixes --config <CONFIG>
+          Enable preview mode; checks will include unstable rules and fixes.
+Use `--no-preview` to disable --config <CONFIG>
           Path to the `pyproject.toml` or `ruff.toml` file to use for configuration --statistics